 Employers may opt for such contributions as additional medical benefits to employees, either to compensate them for remaining medical benefits not consumed or so that employees can purchase personal medical insurance.

-We Need To Ensure We Know Why We Want To Make Any Additional Top-Ups To Our CPF Accounts
+We Need To Understand Why We Are Topping-Up Our CPF Accounts

-As we can see, there are various ways we can contribute funds to our CPF accounts.
+As we can see, there are many ways we can contribute funds to our CPF accounts.
 While the amounts that are contributed from our salaries and bonuses are mandatory, the rest of the schemes can be done on a voluntary basis.
-Our company can also chip in via various contribution schemes.
+Our employer can also chip in more via various contribution schemes.

 If we are making top-ups, we will want to ensure that we get the maximum benefit out of it.
-This includes ensuring we are able to receive tax relief on our contributions, as well as earning the best interest return – which may mean deciding whether to top-up our own or our spouse’s/ parents’/ grandparents’ or in-laws’ CPF accounts.
-For example, there is a change for the maximum relief we can receive for making RSTU top-ups – from $7,000 to $8,000.
-However, with this increase, we are also capped on the amount of tax relief we can get for making MediSave Account top-ups.
+This includes receiving tax relief on our contributions, as well as earning the best interest return – which may mean deciding whether to top-up our own or our spouse’s/ parents’/ grandparents’ or in-laws’ CPF accounts.
+The maximum tax relief we can get for RSTU top-ups is $8,000.
+This amount is also shared with contributions made to our MediSave Account.
+We can also get another $8,000 tax relief if we contribute to our loved ones’ Special Account, Retirement Account or MediSave Account.

 The one thing we need to know before making top-ups is that this is an irreversible process, and we cannot withdraw funds that we decide to put into CPF.